yurist38/linkedin-video-downloader/README.md

 ## Production

-Production build and deployment are done on CI (GitHub Actions)
+Production build and deployment are done automatically via CI (GitHub Actions)

+## Contribution

+If you spotted any issue or have an idea how to improve the extension feel free to open an issue.